By Brenton Martell

 Boasting one of the largest vertical drops of any ski resort in the Midwest, and the very top drop in Wisconsin, Granite Peak’s hundreds of acres of skiable terrain get covered early and often by 500 snow cannons and a corps of trail-grooming snowcats.
 The coverage reaches 100% of the mountain’s trails, ensuring that visitors’ favorite runs will be open as often as possible.
 This central Wisconsin resort also frequently flip-flops with Tyrol Basin for first and second place in Transworld Snowboarding’s terrain park rankings, bolstering Granite Peak’s draw from late fall all the way into the early spring.

-Although nearly six feet of snow fall naturally on Devil’s Head’s twenty-five trails in an average year, this 500-foot-vertical beast is backed up by nearly 350 snow guns to keep the Devil’s Head cool throughout the winter months.
+Although nearly six feet of snow fall naturally on Devil’s Head’s thirty trails in an average year, this 500-foot-vertical beast is backed up by nearly 350 snow guns to keep the Devil’s Head cool throughout the winter months.
 Even when you can’t make it out to the mountain, you can keep an eye on the live Snowcam to track the snowmaking progress.

 In addition to the destinations highlighted above, be sure to check out our downhill skiing landing page for information about other skiing, snowboarding, and tubing locations throughout Wisconsin.